 In 1626 Peter Minuit was appointed the third Director-General of New Netherland and on 24 May 1626, on behalf of the Dutch West India Company, he purchased the island of Manhattan from a Metoac band of Algonquian-speaking Lenape known as the Canarsee Indians.
 Soon after all the families at Fort Orange were moved to Manhattan, where a grid of streets and canals were laid out, houses and farms established, and warehouses built.

-Catalyntje and Joris Rapelje went on to thrive in New Amsterdam, where they were allocated a plot on the north side of Pearl Street, abutting the Dutch fort and there Joris opened one of the first taverns, which also served as an Inn.
+Catalyntje and Joris Rapelje went on to thrive in New Amsterdam, where they were allocated a plot on the north side of Pearl Street, abutting the Dutch fort and there Joris opened one of the first taverns in New Amsterdam, which also served as an Inn.
 There they remained until after the birth of their youngest child Daniel in 1650.

 Sarah married Hans Hansen Bergen in 1639 when she was only 14 years old and he was 29.
 Hans died in 1654, only 15 years following their marriage.
 Sarah was 29 years old and had borne 8 children, including my ancestor Michael Hansen Bergen.
 About a year after her husband Hans Bergen died, Sarah married Teunis Gysbertsen Bogaert.
 Sarah and Teunis would then go on to have seven more children.